How to HTTP with curl

 In every HTTP request, there's a method.
 Sometimes called a verb.
 The most commonly used ones are GET, POST, HEAD and PUT.

 Normally however you do not specify the method in the command line, but

 instead the exact method used depends on the specific options you use.
 GET is

 -I generates a HEAD and

--T sends a
+sends a PUT.

 More about this in the Modify the HTTP request section.